amar47shah/compassionate-coding/text.md

-So here I was, the lone maintainer of a production application with no automated tests, with gaping security holes, with dependencies that were out-of-date and sometimes completely dead.
+So here I was, the lone maintainer of a production application with no automated tests, with gaping security holes, with dependencies that were out-of-date and sometimes completely dead, and with features so unnecessary that users didn't know they were broken.
 The words flashed in front of me again: "What do you want me to be doing in five years?"

 I get upset just thinking about these moments, because of the